Whether they’re a friend, relative, neighbour, service user or patient, we’re here to help.

 Anyone can introduce an older person to us, including family, friends, social and health care professionals, day centres, churches and other charities.
 We welcome referrals from NHS link workers.

-We work with older old people who are over 75, an age group incredibly vulnerable at this time.
-They are often living alone or in sheltered housing with little or no contact with family or friends, and struggle to leave their house in normal times.
+Most of the older people we support live alone or in sheltered housing and have little or no contact with family or friends.
+Many of them struggle to leave their home in normal times.

 How does it work?